-If you and your team are deeply embedded in the Microsoft ecosystem and you’re sure to continue using their products, even if you have to spend more to get the business phone system you need, then Teams Direct Routing is the best option for you.
+If you and your team are deeply embedded in the Microsoft ecosystem and you’re sure to continue using their products, even if you have to spend more to get the business phone system you need, then Direct Routing for Microsoft Teams is the best option for you.

 Essentially, this option allows you to replace Microsoft Phone System in the back-end with a third-party’s phone system.
 This opens you up to all the phone system configuration options and features that Microsoft’s Phone System lacks.

 However, adding functionality to your phone system is the only thing that will change.
 In the front-end, your staff will continue to interface with the Teams GUI, preserving the user experience they’re used to.
 This means you won’t have to spend any more time training your staff to use another set of software.
 Your staff won’t know anything’s changed, but your IT admins will have an easier time managing and maintaining your business phone system while your customers get the high-quality caller experience they deserve.

 Yay.com offers its own Teams Direct Routing solution for companies of this type starting at just £11.99 per user.
 If you need a more powerful phone system plugged into Microsoft Teams, Yay.com has what you need.
 We offer all the features you need to give your callers the experience they deserve whilst giving you the freedom to use the popular Teams platform.

 The second option available to you is more relevant if you haven’t yet purchased a Microsoft license or are only considering using Teams at this stage.
 All Microsoft licenses have a one-month free trial available, so we encourage you to try their products and services out to make your own judgments, but if you feel that the limitations of Microsoft’s Phone System remove Teams as a viable solution for you, then you can look to a third-party to provide you with a unified communications solution.